Yos Riady

 Step 3: Set Up Data Collection with SDKs and Integrations

-• Wallet Connect: This is the first interaction a user has with the application.
+• Wallet Connect: The first interaction a user has with the application.

 • Core Actions: Tracking essential transactions, such as swaps or stakes, is critical for understanding user engagement.

-• Transaction Submitted: This confirms that a user has completed an onchain action, providing valuable insights into user behavior.
+• Transaction Submitted: Confirms that a user has completed an onchain action, providing valuable insights into user behavior.

 Step 4: Design Your Dashboard Layout and Visualisations